SnailMath/hollyhock-2/README.md

 # Installation (simple)
 This is how you install hollyhock-2 onto your calculator:
 - download the newest prebuild release of hollyhock-2: https://github.com/SnailMath/hollyhock-2/releases
-- extract the folder Snail2021 from the release onto the desktop.
+- copy the folder Snail2021 from the .zip file in the release onto the desktop.
 - open the folder Snail2021 on the desktor and double click on Snail2021.exe
 - follow the instructions on screen:
   - Download and install ResourceHacker (scroll down, click on _EXE install_): http://angusj.com/resourcehacker/